MJRamon/letsdo-compat-datapack/README.md

 # Fabric datapack

-Custom version of https://github.com/Ninjdai1/letsdo-addon-compat in form of datapack for fabric that fixes many problems and is focused on integrating Farmer's Delight and Let's Do mods.
+Custom version of https://github.com/Ninjdai1/letsdo-addon-compat in form of datapack.

+Main goal: transfer Let's Do recipes to Farmer's Delight, remove and disable duplicates.
+Farmer's Delight is considered as main mod.